Senate confirms McNamee to FERC as coal recusal calls mount

 "He ought to recuse himself on this," Sen. Sheldon Whitehouse on the floor, referring to the DOE plan.

-The Harvard Electricity Policy Initiative announced Thursday it will file a brief at FERC formally requesting that McNamee recuse himself from requests for rehearing on FERC's rejection of the DOE plan and FERC's grid resilience proceeding set up in the same order.
+The Harvard Electricity Law Initiative announced Thursday it will file a brief at FERC formally requesting that McNamee recuse himself from requests for rehearing on FERC's rejection of the DOE plan and FERC's grid resilience proceeding set up in the same order.

 "Having developed the [bailout] at DOE, Mr. McNamee may not decide a request for rehearing about it or revive it in the resilience docket that emanated from FERC's rejection of the NOPR," Director Ari Peskoe wrote in an email.
 "We explain in our brief that federal court precedent compels Mr. McNamee's recusal and his refusal to do so would provide a federal court reviewing FERC's order with a procedural reason to invalidate FERC's decision."

 In a federal ethics document dated Oct.
 5, McNamee pledges to recuse himself from any matters involving the Texas Public Policy Foundation, one of his former employers, but makes no mention of the Department of Energy, his work on coal and nuclear policy, or the multiple environmental groups he criticized by name during his February speech.

 "If I were advising him, I would have recommended a broader look at recusal issues," Peskoe said in a separate email.

 McNamee's confirmation to FERC restores a 3-2 Republican advantage that the GOP lost in August when former Commissioner Robert Powelson stepped down to run a water company trade group.
 This week, the vacancy allowed Democrats to win a rare 2-1 vote on market rules in ISO-New England when Commissioner Kevin McIntyre, who is in poor health, declined to issue a vote.